CEOs’ Military Experience, Agency Costs and Acquisition Decisions

 We examine the effect of a CEO’s military service on merger and acquisition decisions and outcomes.
-We find that acquirers led by CEOs with military service experience conduct acquisitions more frequently, complete their transactions more often, and tend to pay higher acquisition premiums.
-Further analyses suggest that acquirers led by CEOs with military backgrounds earn significantly higher announcement-period abnormal stock returns.
-Moreover, acquisitions made by CEOs with military experience exhibit higher short-run and long-run synergies.
-Furthermore, we find that the negative effect of excess cash on acquirer returns and short-run and long-run synergies are much less pronounced in acquisitions made by acquirers led by CEOs with military service experience.
-Overall, the evidence suggests that the value system developed in the military helps attenuate the agency costs in acquisitions and generates better acquisition decisions.
+We find that acquirers led by CEOs with military backgrounds earn significantly higher abnormal stock returns at deal announcement, and these deals exhibit higher short-run and long-run synergies.
+In addition, we find that the presence of military CEO attenuates the negative effect of the poor corporate governance and excess cash on acquirer returns and short-run and long-run synergies.
+Overall, the evidence suggests that the value system developed in the military helps lower the agency costs in acquisitions and generates better acquisition outcomes.
 Taken together, our results suggest a channel through which the military background of a CEO might affect firm value.

 Keywords: military service, agency costs, mergers and acquisitions